-- PDI Program and Debug Interface (Atmel proprietary 2-pin interface) - JTAG Interface (IEEE std.
-1149.1 compliant) - Boundary-scan capabilities according to the IEEE Std.
+- PDI Program and Debug Interface (Atmel proprietary 2-pin interface) - Boundary-scan capabilities according to the IEEE Std.
 1149.1 (JTAG) - Access to the OCD system - Programming of Flash, EEPROM, Fuses and Lock Bits

-The programming and debug facilities are accessed through the JTAG and PDI physical interfaces.
-The PDI physical uses one dedicated pin together with the Reset pin, and no general purpose pins are used.
-JTAG uses four general purpose pins on PORTB.
+The programming and debug facilities are accessed through PDI physical interface.
+The PDI physical interface uses one dedicated pin together with the Reset pin, and no general purpose pins are used.